How much do bloggers REALLY earn in 2026? (Statistics from the Blogging Income Survey 2026)

 Analysis

-Anecdotally, there were many bloggers who commented that they didn’t start blogging with the intention of making money, so this would almost certainly have skewed the ‘mean’ figure upwards somewhat.
+Anecdotally, there were many bloggers who commented that they didn’t actually start blogging with the intention of making money, so this would almost certainly have skewed the ‘mean’ figure upwards somewhat.

 Comparison with last year